bcrist/limp/readme.md

     limprc_path

 The path to the `.limprc` file that was executed.
+If multiple `.limprc` files have been run (due to `import_limprc` being called again), only the most recent path is reflected here.

     comment_begin
     comment_end